Skip to main content

 Open

 HHS initially concurred with our recommendation and reported examining ways to enhance the consumer experience as a goal for the program.
-However, in June 2021, HHS reported that it did not agree with the recommendation because it had previously assessed a range of aspects of the consumer experience and determined that the activities it had previously identified as key did not lead to measurably different results in terms of numbers of consumers enrolling.
-As of July 2023, HHS had not provided us with information about steps taken to address this recommendation.
+In June 2021, HHS reported that it did not agree with the recommendation.
+In March 2024, HHS reported that it now concurs with the recommendation and is dedicated to providing a positive consumer experience.
+It noted that CMS recently updated its application and eligibility determination notice to prioritize the consumer experience, and has significantly increased its investment in consumer outreach, including through the use of in-person assistance programs.
+HHS also reported that CMS now regularly reviews consumer experience and examines call center satisfaction.
 The status of this recommendation will be reconsidered once relevant evidence is provided.
-Specifically, HHS should provide GAO with a report of its recent assessment of factors that lead to measurably different enrollment results.
-HHS should also provide GAO with a list its revised goals for the program.
+Specifically, HHS should provide GAO with a report of its assessment of factors that lead to measurably different enrollment results, a list its revised goals for the program, its plan for assessing the consumer experience, and results from this assessment.

 Full Report